galeone/galeone.github.io/_posts/2024-04-06-rag-for-tabular-data-postgresql-gemini-go.md

 - [AutoML pipeline for tabular data on VertexAI in Go](/golang/vertexai/2023/06/14/automl-pipeline-tabular-data-vertexai-go-golang/).
 - [Using Gemini in a Go application: limits and details](/golang/vertexai/2024/02/26/gemini-go-limits-details/)

 This article tries to implement the idea presented at the end of the last article.
-Given that converting all the user-data to a textual representation overflow the maximum context length of Gemini, we implement a RAG to overcome this limitation.
+Given that converting all the user data to a textual representation overflows the maximum context length of Gemini, we implement a RAG to overcome this limitation.

 ## RAG and Embeddings